Photos by Saroja Raman

 At the end of the weekend was the podium presentation with special awards, trophies and cash prizes being handed out to the winners.
 MAVTV was on hand to do video interviews with the winners of each class and fun was had by all.

 This is the ultimate car dude crowd.
 People here don’t build cars to sit in parking lots and be wiped with a diaper.
 And the people here don’t build cobbled together crap cars to be raced around a circle track and look like hell.
+They can also give you tips and help over anything car related.
+They know everything from where to get a good car insurance quote to where to go to make your car even louder!
 The people in the Optima Search for the Ultimate Street Car build cars that they are proud to drive, and drive hard.
 The people and the machines at this event are the coolest combination of performance and detail.
 There is an enormous amount of knowledge in this paddock and just walking into anyone’s pit space and asking questions about their car will start a thirty minute conversation about wheel spacing or minitubs.
 To be a spectator at this event would beat going to any car show as you will get to see show quality cars, just as clean and beautiful, being drifted around a track.

 There is glory to be found at the Optima Search for the Ultimate Street Car.
 You can win each separate event and you could win the whole enchilada.
 Winning your class means a podium ceremony, a trophy, and $500 from Wilwood Disc Brakes.
 Nice!
 A couple of bucks, you are now a pro racing driver.